How Buyers Can Get the Best Deal on a Home in a Seller’s Market

 Use letters and videos

 Getting the home of your dreams is not only about making the best offer.
 A seller can choose to accept your offer based on your personal situation.
-The best way to let them know a bit about you is to submit a letter or video testimony when submitting your offer.
+The best way to tell them about you is to submit a letter or video testimony when submitting your offer.

 When submitting your letter or video, you can make yourself seem like a great buyer by telling the seller how much the home will benefit you.
 For instance, you can tell them how much your children will appreciate running around in the outdoor space and how it will fuel their passion for natural biology.